Belthara Road railway station

 Belthara Road railway station is a small railway station in Ballia district, Uttar Pradesh.
 Its code is BLTR.
 It serves Belthara Road city.
-The station consists of two platforms.
-The platforms are not well sheltered.
+Belthara Road Station is under the Amrit Bharat Station and Redeveloping by RVNL.
+The station consists of two platforms and 2 is under construction.
+The platforms are not well sheltered but soon it will be sheltered.
 It lacks many facilities including water and sanitation.

 Major trains

 Some of the important trains that run from Belthara Road are: